Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: The City-Networks Dataset

-Large networks present a significant challenge for both GNNs and Graph Transformers since they must process features from a node’s distant neighbors—such as their coordinates, land use, and surrounding road characteristics—to accurately determine the target node's eccentricity.
-In particular, this requirement creates a fundamental trade-off for GNNs: while increasing the number of layers helps propagate information from distant hops, it also leads to issues such as over-smoothing~\citep{li2018deeper,nt2019revisiting,rusch2023survey}, over-squashing~\citep{alon2021on,topping2022understanding,di2023over}, and potential over-parameterization.
-Similarly, Graph Transformers, which rely on attention mechanisms with quadratic computational complexity, face scalability challenges when applied to our large-scale city networks with long diameters, making it more difficult to efficiently capture global structural information compared to learning on smaller graphs like those in \texttt{LRGB}.
+\textbf{New challenges for learning long-range dependencies.} The proposed dataset presents a significant challenge for both GNNs and GTs.
+In general, such long-range dependencies create a fundamental trade-off for graph learning: while increasing the number of layers in GNNs helps propagate information from distant hops, it also leads to issues such as over-smoothing~\citep{li2018deeper,nt2019revisiting,rusch2023survey}, over-squashing~\citep{alon2021on,topping2022understanding,di2023over}, and vanishing gradients~\citep{arroyo2025vanishing}.
+On the other hand, GTs, which rely on attention mechanisms with quadratic computational complexity, face scalability challenges when applied to our large-scale city networks compared to learning on smaller long-ranged graphs like those in \texttt{LRGB}~\citep{dwivedi2023longrangegraphbenchmark} and other synthetic benchmarks~\citep{zhou2025glora}.